LSFLK/Copper/README.md

 7. When you are done with checking emails, type “quit”.

-Note: You may build the docker image using below command
+Note: You may build the docker image using below command.

 	* sudo docker build -t (image_name) .

 And run the created image with

 	* docker run -it -p 8080:80 (image_name) /bin/bash

 Restart the services apache2, postfix and dovecot.
 You will be able to access postfixadmin through host machine using port 8080.